Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for suggestions that improved the paper.
 This research is based on observations made with the Gran Telescopio CANARIAS (GTC), installed at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias, on the island of La Palma.
+We thank Laurence Sabin and Romano Corradi for observations of the Egg Nebula, which were made with the GTC under programme 105-GTC53/14A to RC and with Directors Discretionary Time to LS.
 We acknowledge the outstanding support of the GTC science and engineering staff who made these observations possible.
 This research was supported in part by the National Science Foundation under grant AST-1908625 to CMT.
 CMW acknowledges financial support during the period 2012-2017 from an Australian Research Council Future Fellowship FT100100495.
-The upgrade of CanariCam was co-financed by the European Regional Development Fund (ERDF), within the framework of the ``Programa Operativo de Crecimiento Inteligente 2014-2020'', project ``Mejora de la ICTS Gran Telescopio CANARIAS (2016-2020).''
+The upgrade of CanariCam was co-financed by the European Regional Development Fund (ERDF), within the framework of the ``Programa Operativo de Crecimiento Inteligente 2014-2020'', project ``Mejora de la ICTS GTC (2016-2020).''